feast-dev/feast/docs/concepts/feature-service.md

 ### Feature Service

 A feature service is an object that represents a logical group of features from one or more [feature views](feature-view.md).
 Feature Services allows features from within a feature view to be used as needed by an ML model.
-Users can expect to create one Feature Service per Model, keeping the features needed by the model tracked.
+Users can expect to create one feature service per model, allowing for tracking of the features used by models.

 {% tabs %}
 {% tab title="driver\_trips\_feature\_service.py" %}